andrewjohnporter/memdocs/memdocs/configmgr/core/servers/manage/checklist-for-installing-update-2309.md

 ### Review SQL ODBC driver for CM

 Starting with version 2309, Configuration Manager requires the installation of the ODBC driver for SQL server as a prerequisite.
 This prerequisite is required when you create a new site or update an existing one.
+This is applicable to multiple site system roles.

+IMPORTANT You must reboot after installing the UDBC Driver for SQL Server software

 ### Review the site and hierarchy status for unresolved issues